FlowPure: Continuous Normalizing Flows for Adversarial Purification: Introduction

-Recent advances in generative modeling have explored alternatives to diffusion models for learning transformations over complex data distributions.
-Flow Matching (FM)~\cite{lipman2023flow}, an improved way of training Continuous Normalizing Flows (CNFs)~\cite{CNF1}, has emerged as a powerful framework, providing a scalable and stable approach to generative modeling.
-FM learns a vector field defining a continuous transformation between two arbitrary distributions.
-However, unlike traditional CNFs, which require solving ordinary differential equations (ODEs) during training~\cite{CNF1}, Flow Matching directly learns a time-dependent velocity field through supervised learning, rendering it more computationally efficient.
-Moreover, while diffusion models rely on a stochastic process that gradually perturbs the data to a Gaussian distribution before learning a denoising process, Flow Matching avoids the need for explicit noise injection and learns a \emph{direct mapping between general distributions}.
+However, recent advances in generative modeling have explored alternatives to diffusion models for learning transformations over complex data distributions.
+Flow Matching (FM)~\cite{lipman2023flow,tong_conditional_2023}, a modern framework for training Continuous Normalizing Flows (CNFs)~\cite{CNF1}, learns a continuous transformation between arbitrary source and target distributions by directly modeling the underlying dynamics.
+Unlike diffusion models, which rely on a stochastic process that gradually corrupts data with noise before learning a denoising procedure, Flow Matching learns a deterministic mapping between general distributions without requiring explicit noise injection.

-In this work, we introduce \textit{FlowPure}, a novel adversarial purification method that leverages Flow Matching to directly transform adversarial examples into their clean counterparts (see Fig.~\ref{fig:training-diagram}).
-To the best of our knowledge, FlowPure is the first method to apply Continuous Normalizing Flows to adversarial purification.
-In contrast to typical purification-based techniques that are exclusively designed to be attack-agnostic, FlowPure can \emph{incorporate knowledge of the attack by sampling adversarial examples during training}.
-Although this may limit generalizability, our results indicate that it significantly improves performance under known threat models, where robustness is often most critical.
-To address scenarios involving unknown or adaptive attacks, we introduce \emph{a variant of FlowPure trained using Gaussian noise} instead of specific adversarial perturbations.
+In this work, we introduce \textit{FlowPure}~\footnote{Our code is available at https://github.com/distrinet/flowpure.}, a novel adversarial purification method that leverages Flow Matching to directly transform adversarial examples into their clean counterparts (see Fig.~\ref{fig:training-diagram}).
+To the best of our knowledge, FlowPure is the first method to apply CNFs to adversarial purification.
+Whereas prior purification-based techniques lack mechanisms to exploit attack knowledge, FlowPure can \emph{incorporate it by sampling adversarial examples during training}.
+Although this may limit generalizability, our results indicate that it significantly improves performance under known threat models.
+To address scenarios involving unknown or adaptive attacks, we introduce \emph{a stochastic variant of FlowPure}.
 This attack-agnostic variant outperforms existing state-of-the-art diffusion-based purification methods, demonstrating that FlowPure can remain effective even without explicit access to the attack distribution.